starlight-go/starlight/README.md

 ## Functions

-You can pass go functions that the script can call by passing your function into MakeSkyFn, which will return a skylark.Builtin which you can pass into globals with a name, then the script can call that function by that name.
+You can pass go functions that the script can call by passing your function in with the rest of the globals.
 Some caveats: skylark ints always come in as int64, not "int".
 The supported types are the same as ToValue.
-Kwargs are currently ignored.
+Positional args are passed to your function and converted with FromValue.
+Kwargs passed from skylark are currently ignored.

+## Caching

+Since parsing scripts is non-zero work, skyhook caches the scripts it finds after the first time they get run, so that further runs of the script will not incur the disk read and parsing overhead.
+To make skyhook reparse a file (perhaps because it's changed) use the Forget method for the specific file, or Reset to remove all cached files.